stefanoborini/stefanoborini.github.io/_posts/2019-04-08-installing-applications-on-osx.md

 ---
 category: osx
+title: Installing applications on OSX
 ---
-# Installing applications on OSX

 OSX is a complex environment with a lot of difference compared to Linux or Windows.
 Most of the changes described dealt with the intrinsic difference of the system,